JoinColony/colonyJS/sdk/README.md

 ### Colony CLI

-The [colony-cli](/packages/colony-cli) package is a command line tool for building [colonyStarter](https://github.com/JoinColony/colonyStarter) packages and running services associated with the [colonyNetwork](https://github.com/JoinColony/colonyNetwork) smart contracts.
+The [colony-cli](/packages/colony-cli) package is a command line tool for building [colonyStarter](https://github.com/JoinColony/colonyStarter) packages and running services such as Ganache, Truffle, and Trufflepig to assist with local development alongside the [colonyNetwork](https://github.com/JoinColony/colonyNetwork) smart contracts.

 ### Starter Packages